fabric/fabric/sites/docs/tutorial.rst

 Need to run things as the remote system's superuser?
-You could invoke the ``sudo`` program via `~.Connection.run`, and (if your remote system isn't configured with passwordless sudo) respond to the password prompt by hand.
+You could invoke the ``sudo`` program via `~.Connection.run`, and (if your remote system isn't configured with passwordless sudo) respond to the password prompt by hand, as below.
 (Note how we need to request a remote pseudo-terminal; most ``sudo`` implementations get grumpy at password-prompt time otherwise.)

-..
-TODO:
-    update repr() of Result a bit, insert it in the below examples.
-Right now a real session of the below results in extra lines all '<fabric.runners.Result object at 0xh3x>'.

-..
-TODO:
-    this is all probably still too detailed for a real tutorial; probably move most of it into a conceptual doc?

 .. testsetup:: sudo-by-hand